mruby/microcontroller-peripheral-interface-guide/mruby_io_UART_en.md

 ### flush()

-- Returns true if reading a line of data is possible.
+- Block until transmission of data accumulated in the transmission buffer is completed.

 Example of use: